 Most of the time I don’t worry about my credit score.
 Pay bills on time and for the most part most people will be fine.
 But credit scores do matter for the big stuff, and when the score is marginal it can make the difference between approval and denial for rewards credit cards.

-For instance I was really surprised that many people reported being approved for the Chase Sapphire Preferred Card with scores as low as 646 – fantastic because it’s easier to get than I had realized and it’s got a great signup bonus of 50,000 point after $4000 spend within 3 months of account opening, lets you earn 5000 more for adding a no annual fee authorized user to the account, and gives you double points — that can be transferred to a variety of airlines and hotel programs — on all travel and dining spend.
+For instance I was really surprised that many people reported being approved for the Chase Sapphire Preferred Card with scores as low as 646 – fantastic because it’s easier to get than I had realized and it’s got a great signup bonus of 50,000 point after $4000 spend within 3 months of account opening and gives you double points — that can be transferred to a variety of airlines and hotel programs — on all travel and dining spend.

 Since I write about credit cards and credit scores I often feel like I should share with you my own, walk the walk as it were.
 So here’s what Citibank shows as my FICO® Bankcard Score 8.

 However that’s a big change from where it was a month earlier.

 I had laid off lots of new credit applications, and putting big spend on monthly bills, for a few months because I was in the mortgage market.
 I’ve always taken extra care before buying a place (I still own my first condo in Northern Virginia from years ago and keep it as a rental property) or re-financing.

 Applying for cards can temporarily depress your credit score.
 Spending a lot on your cards relative to your available credit card lower your score.
 When you go for a mortgage having a score of 760 or higher matters.
 On the other hand having more available credit that you use responsibly can improve your score, and having accounts for long periods of time can too.
 So contra the advice of Dave Ramsey wannabes credit cards aren’t inherently ‘bad for your score’.
 They can help it and clearly my score is good despite playing at rewards cards for two decades.